Portrait of Monsieur Bertin: Background

 The final painting was completed during a month at Bertin's estate of retreat, Le Château des Roches, in Bièvres, Essonne.
 Ingres made daily visits while Bertin entertained guests such as Victor Hugo, his mistress Juliette Drouet, Hector Berlioz and Franz Liszt and Charles Gounod.
 Ingres later made drawings of the Bertin family, including a depiction of his host's wife and their son Armand and daughter-in-law, Cécile.

 Ingres' early career coincided with the Romantic movement, which reacted against the prevailing neoclassical style.
-Neoclassicism in French art had developed as artists saw themselves as part of the cultural center of Europe, and France as the successor to Rome.
+Neoclassicism in French art had developed as artists saw themselves as part of the cultural centre of Europe, and France as the successor to Rome.
 Romantic painting was freer and more expressive, preoccupied more with colour than with line or form, and more focused on style than on subject matter.
 Paintings based on classical themes fell out of fashion, replaced by contemporary rather than historical subject matter, especially in portraiture.
 Ingres resisted this trend, and wrote, "The history painter shows the species in general; while the portrait painter represents only the specific individual—a model often ordinary and full of shortcomings."

 His early source of income was commissioned portraits, a genre he dismissed as lacking in grandeur.
 The success of his The Vow of Louis XIII at the 1824 Salon marked an abrupt change in his fortunes: he received a series of commissions for large history paintings, and for the next decade he painted few portraits.
 His financial difficulties behind him, Ingres could afford to concentrate on historical subjects, although he was highly sought after as a portraitist.
 He wrote in 1847, "Damned portraits, they are so difficult to do that they prevent me getting on with greater things that I could do more quickly."
 His female portraits were more successful than his male portraits.
 The 1814 Portrait of Madame de Senonnes was described as "to the feminine what the Louvre's Bertin is to the masculine".
 The sitter for his 1848 Portrait of Baronne de Rothschild looks out at the viewer with the same directness as Bertin, but is softened by her attractive dress and relaxed pose; she is engaging and sympathetic rather than tough and imposing.